 Codes that encourage buildings to generate enough energy to offset their entire annual energy consumption can actually create problems by putting extra burdens on the grid.
 How?
 When a building’s demand for electricity during a day, week or year differs from the time when energy is being supplied by onsite or grid-supplied renewable energy, it can create unaligned electricity demand load and generation curves.
 Codes should encourage building designs that address the variable patterns of generation and consumption on the electricity (T24-2019 residential).

-- ensure that onsite combustion for buildings is not permitted to exacerbate local or indoor air quality problems.
+- Ensure that onsite combustion for buildings is not permitted to exacerbate local air pollution and indoor air quality problems.

 As we approach a Presidential election year, climate change is surfacing as a key issue.
 All Democrats in the race support recommitting to the Paris Climate Agreement.
 And most Democratic candidates view achieving net-zero carbon emissions as the pathway to meeting the goals of the Paris Climate Agreement.

-Many local and state jurisdictions are already on that path, having already committed to meeting the goals of the Paris Climate Agreement.
-NBI is working with many of them to incorporate these four foundations into their zero carbon building policies.
+Many local and state jurisdictions have already committed to meeting the goals of the Paris Climate Agreement.
+NBI is working with many of them to incorporate these five foundations into their zero carbon building policies.
 However, these forward-thinking policies typically address new construction only.
 In the fourth and final blog in this series about decarbonizing the built environment, we’ll focus on policies that address zero carbon existing buildings.

 by Jim Edelson, NBI Director of Codes and Policy